-Ordinary or Bernoulli nearest-neighbour bond percolation models can be used to construct undirected random graphs in which space is explicitly incorporated.
-Consider an undirected ground graph $G_{\mbox{ground}}=(V,E)$, in which $V$ is the set of vertices and $E$ the set of edges between vertices.
-The random graph $G=G(G_{\mbox{ground}},p)$ is obtained by removing the edges in $E$ with probability $1-p$, independently of each other.
+Ordinary or Bernoulli nearest-neighbor bond percolation models can be used to construct undirected random graphs in which space is explicitly incorporated.
+Consider an undirected ground graph $G_{\mathrm{ground}}=(V,E)$, in which $V$ is the set of vertices and $E$ the set of edges between vertices.
+The random graph $G=G(G_{\mathrm{ground}},p)$ is obtained by removing the edges in $E$ with probability $1-p$, independently of each other.
 In percolation theory, properties of the remaining graph are studied.
-Much effort has been put in understanding the dependence of $G$ on $p$ for $G_{\mbox{ground}}=\mathbb{L}^d := (\mathbb{Z}^d,E_{nn})$, where $\mathbb{Z}^d$ is the d-dimensional cubic lattice and $E_{nn}$ is the set of edges between nearest neighbours, i.e., vertices at Euclidean distance $1$.
-See \cite{Grim99} for an extensive account on percolation on this graph.
+Much effort has been devoted to understanding the dependence of $G$ on $p$ for $G_{\mathrm{ground}}=\mathbb{L}^d := (\mathbb{Z}^d,E_{nn})$, where $\mathbb{Z}^d$ is the $d$-dimensional cubic lattice and $E_{nn}$ is the set of edges between nearest neighbors, that is, vertices at Euclidean distance $1$; see \cite{Grim99} for an extensive account on percolation on this graph.

-Long-range percolation is an extension of this model: consider a countable vertex set $V \subset \mathbb{R}^d$.
-Vertices at distance $r$ (according to some norm) share an edge with probability $p(r) =1 -e^{-\lambda(r)}$, which only depends on $r$, and the presence or absence of an edge is independent on the presence or absence of other edges.
+Long-range percolation is an extension of this model: consider a countable vertex set $V \subset\mathbb{R}^d$.
+Vertices at distance $r$ (according to some norm) share an edge with probability $p(r) =1 -e^{-\lambda(r)}$, which depends only on $r$, and the presence or absence of an edge is independent on the presence or absence of other edges.
 We refer to $\lambda(r)$ as the \textit{connection function}.
-Questions similar to the questions in ordinary nearest-neighbour percolation can be asked for properties of the random graph $G= G(V,\lambda(r))$ obtained by long-range percolation.
-Note that ordinary percolation on $\mathbb{L}^d$ is a special case of long-range percolation with $V= \mathbb{Z}^d$ and $p(r) = p \ind(r=1)$, where $\ind$ is the indicator function and the Euclidean distance has been used.
+Questions similar to the questions in ordinary nearest-neighbor percolation can be asked for properties of the random graph $G= G(V,\lambda(r))$ obtained by long-range percolation.
+Note that ordinary percolation on $\mathbb{L}^d$ is a special case of long-range percolation with $V= \mathbb{Z}^d$ and $p(r) = p \ind(r=1)$, where $\ind$ is the indicator function and Euclidean distance has been used.